andersanzo/Mangas-Descarga/README.md

 ## ✨ Credits

-Made by **@andersanzo** with love for manga and clean code.
+Made by [@andersanzo](https://github.com/andersanzo) with love for manga and clean code.
 Give it a ⭐ if you found it useful!

 ---

-> "In war and code, strategy is everything." – You, probably 😎
+> "In war and code, strategy is everything." – Sanch